Wang Jun (Pengzu): Capture by Shi Le

-Despite his decline in power, Wang Jun still had ambitions to declare himself emperor, even more so after Emperor Huai was executed in 313 by Han.
-He subscribed to a prophecy stating that the one to replace Han bears the name 'High Road'.
+Despite his decline, Wang Jun still had ambitions to declare himself emperor, even more so after Emperor Huai was executed in 313 by Han.
+He subscribed to a prophecy stating that the one to replace the Han bears the name 'High Road'.
 His officials criticized him for his imperial ambitions, but Wang Jun had them executed.
 The gentry was disturbed by Wang Jun's violent impulses and distanced themselves from him.
 Wang Jun also began to neglect political affairs, leaving them in the hands of his corrupted officials such as Zao Song, Zhu Shuo (朱碩) and Tan Heng (貪橫).
 The three men's policies were so troublesome that many of Wang Jun's people fled to Murong Hui in Liaodong.

-Hearing Wang Jun's situation, Shi Le contemplated attacking him.
-At the advice of Zhang Bin, Shi Le pretended to appear weak, sending gifts and offering his surrender to Wang Jun through a letter in 313.
-As Wang Jun needed a talented figure after losing most of his subordinates at the time, he was delighted by his surrender and accepted it doubtlessly.
-To show his loyalty, Shi Le openly declined an offer from Wang Jun's general, You Tong (游統), to rebel against Wang.
-The following year, when Wang Jun's envoy went to Shi Le's headquarters in Xiangguo, Shi Le hid his strongest troops to give the illusion that he was weaker than Wang Jun.
-When presented with an elk tail by Wang Jun, Shi Le pretended to be afraid to grasp it and instead hung it on a wall to show his respect for him.
-Finally, Shi Le sent a petition to visit Wang Jun, intending to submit and hail him as emperor later that year.
+Hearing his situation, Shi Le contemplated attacking him.
+At the advice of Zhang Bin, he pretended to appear weak, sending gifts and offering his submission to Wang Jun through a letter in 313.
+As Wang Jun was in need of a great general after his strongest allies had abandoned, he was delighted and promptly accepted his surrender.
+To show his loyalty, Shi Le outwardly rejected an offer from Wang Jun's general, You Tong (游統), to rebel by killing his messenger and sending his head to Wang Jun.
+In early 314, Wang Jun dispatched envoys to his headquarters at Xiangguo to present him with a deer tail.
+Shi Le pretended to be afraid to grasp it and instead hung it on a wall to show his respect for him.
+Finally, he sent a petition to visit Wang Jun in the spring, intending to submit and hail him as emperor.